-With an enrollment of more than 10,000 students, each of our sixteen campuses is committed to the continued academic success and well-being of every student.
-Our 1,600 employees understand that success is a journey and not a destination.
+With an enrollment of nearly 11,000 students, each of our sixteen campuses is committed to the academic success and well-being of every student in a district where innovation thrives and growth is limitless.
+Our 1,600+ employees embrace our district's core values of Choices, Belonging, Collaboration, and Community.
 Each day, they strive to be a professional learning community by focusing on learning rather than teaching, working collaboratively as a team, and holding each other accountable for results.